JordanMPDS/my-website/_posts/2023-12-14-ionosphere-analysis.md

 Description: This is my first Rmd that I fully coded myself.
 It’s based off of a set of data collected by a radar system in Canada.
 There are a total of 34 independent variables in the dataset that I used to create this KNN model.

 The data and more information about it can be found at data.world by following [this link][ionosphere-data].
+And the repo can be found on Github [here][github-ionosphere].

 ```r
 suppressMessages(library(tidyverse))